 I strive to be a transformational educator who helps students reach the potential that they may not know they have.
 I discovered my love of teaching while tutoring Introduction to International Relations and Introduction to Comparative Politics for three years as an undergraduate at UC Berkeley.
-This experience provided me a key pedagogical foundation that I continued to hone while teaching Global Studies and English Debate for three years at a high school in Toyama, Japan.
+This experience provided me with a key pedagogical foundation that I continued to hone while teaching Global Studies and English Debate for three years at a high school in Toyama, Japan.
 At Princeton, I have not only won awards for my teaching in Princeton Politics, but have also taught extensively in the Freshman Scholars’ Institute for first-generation, low-income, and non-traditional background students.
 As a result, I bring over 11 years of teaching at the university and high school levels; I am eager to meet students where they are, while emphasizing active, experiential learning.
 I believe that teaching is one of the most important and fulfilling ways I can pay forward the educational opportunities I have had.

 Teaching first-generation students at Princeton and English learners in Japan taught me to meet students where they are.
 I discuss the hidden curriculum, de-mystify office hours, and proactively reach out to students with resources and opportunities.